Air temperature anomalies for Croatia in January 2018

 Absolute minimum air temperature in January 2018 was above the corresponding average (1961 – 1990) and anomalies were within a 3.2°C-11.5°C range.
 A comparison with the available data series of analyzed stations reveals that in January 2018 there were no minimum air temperatures that are below the absolute minimum on record (Table 1).

-According to percentile ranks and classification ratings, thermal conditions in Croatia for October 2013 have been classified by following categories normal (some areas in the Northern Adriatic and an area in the hinterland of the Middle Adriatic), very warm (Northwestern Croatia as well as parts of Central and Eastern Croatia) and warm (the remaining part of Croatia).
+According to percentile ranks and classification ratings, thermal conditions in Croatia for January 2018 have been described by the following categories: extremely warm (Northwestern Croatia and part of Central Croatia and Lika), warm (the wider area of Zavižan) and very warm (the rest of Croatia).

-An analysis of the precipitation amounts for October 2013 expressed as percentages (%) of 1961–1990 average, shows that these precipitation amounts at almost equal number of stations were above and below the mentioned average.
-A comparison with the multi-annual average reveals that corresponding precipitation amounts for October 2013 were within the range from 32% to 189% of the mentioned average for this month.
+An analysis of the precipitation amounts in January 2018 expressed as percentages (%) of the 1961–1990 average shows that these precipitation amounts were on roughly equal number of analyzed stations above or below the average.
+A comparison with the multi-annual average reveals that corresponding precipitation amounts for January 2018 were within a 38%-135% range of the above average for this month.